jordanshatford/clip-queue/docs/COMMANDS.md

 > NOTE: if there are no clips in the queue, this will end the viewing of the current clip anyways

-## Moderation Commands

-`!cqblockchannel <channel>`: Block clips of a given channel.
-Any clips submitted of this channel will be ignored.

-> NOTE: If the channel is already blocked, then this does nothing.

-`!cqunblockchannel <channel>`: Unblock clips of a given channel.
-Any further clips of this channel will be added to the queue.

-> NOTE: if the channel was not previously blocked, then this does nothing.

-`!cqblocksubmitter <submitter>`: Block clips submitted by a given user.
-Any clips submitted by this user will be ignored.

-> NOTE: If the submitter is already blocked, then this does nothing.

-`!cqunblocksubmitter <submitter>`: Unblock clips submitted by a given user.
-Any further clips submitted by this user will be added to the queue.

-> NOTE: if the submitter was not previously blocked, then this does nothing.

 ## Remove Clip Commands

 `!cqremovebysubmitter <submitter>`: Remove any clips that are in the queue and have been submitted by the given submitter.